Steak Quesadillas

 a stack of steak quesadillas.

-So, if you’re on team quesadillas, I think you’ll love this recipe.
-I use a sheet pan and oven method for this recipe, so no frying, no big mess, and no standing at the stove cooking them one at a time.
+If you’re on team quesadillas, I think you’ll love this steak and cheese quesadilla recipe.
+We’re using a sheet pan and oven method for this recipe, so no frying, no big mess, and no standing at the stove cooking them one at a time.
 You can make four in a batch this way, and it’s great.

 The prep is easy, too!
 Just slice, season, and assemble – they’re ready for the oven in no time.